 High streets have played a central role in our towns and cities for hundreds of years, bringing people together to debate, to shop and to socialise.
 As the world evolves and society changes, it’s right that we take a fresh look at our high streets.
 While some continue to thrive, others must transform.
 How can they find new purpose?
 How can they be reimagined to flourish now and in the future?

-To inject some fresh thinking into this problem, we have launched the BPF Futures Challenge, a ground-breaking new initiative that will put real estate’s future leaders at the heart of solving one of the biggest challenges facing our towns and cities.
+To inject some fresh thinking into this problem, we launched the BPF Futures Challenge, a ground-breaking new initiative that put real estate’s future leaders at the heart of solving one of the biggest challenges facing our towns and cities.

 BPF Futures – independent of, but supported by the British Property Federation – is a network, shaped and managed by junior professionals, for anyone with 10 years or less experience in the property industry.
 The future of Real Estate will be defined by our ability to nurture a more diverse pool of leaders – BPF Futures is a network designed to develop tomorrow’s property industry leaders, to ensure a more sustainable future for our sector and the UK’s economic & social wellbeing.